h3xstream/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4.3.md

 * Improved Visual Studio reliability.
 We have fixed some issues in NuGet that caused crashes in Visual Studio.

 ##Fixes

-* Fixed some authorizations issues with password protected private nuget feeds.
+* Fixed some authorization issues with password protected private nuget feeds.
 * Fixed an issue around being unable to restore PCL's from project.json with runtimes specified.
 * Some customers were running into intermittent failures when installing packages.
 This has now been fixed in this release.
 * Fixed an issue that caused restore failures in C++/CLI projects with project.json.